telerik/kendo-ui-core/docs/controls/editors/combobox/virtualization.md

 ![Virtualization process](/controls/editors/combobox/virtualization.png)

-### Function Result
+**Function result**

-The `valueMapper` callback expects to receive a row index or list of indices when multiple selection is available.
-That being said, the service returns either an index (number) or a list of indices.
-If the value does not exist, the `valueMapper` is expected to return `null`, `[]` or `-1` and the widget deselects the currently selected items.
+The `valueMapper` is expected to return a row index or a list of indices when a multiple selection is available.
+That being said, the service is expected to return either an index (number) or a list of indices.
+If the value does not exist, the `valueMapper` returns `null`, `[]`, or `-1`, and the widget deselects the currently selected items.

-For example, examine the result of [the test service](https://demos.telerik.com/kendo-ui/combobox/virtualization) used in the online demos.
+For an example, look into the result of [the test service](https://demos.telerik.com/kendo-ui/combobox/virtualization) used in the online demos.

 ###### Example